Songkhun/Songkhun.github.io/_pages/about.md

 KIGAM2025: SIP2025(Korea)
 ![Taebak](/images/JobHelicopter.jpg)

-"If you don’t like something, change it.
-If you can’t change it, change your attitude."
+If you don’t like something, change it.
+If you can’t change it, change your attitude.
 (Maya Angelou)